 “It wasn’t they who were calling me.
 The voice was coming from the fountain.
 And I was eager to get to it.
 But to go there, I had to pass my family—they were in the middle of the path.
 And as I walked, they didn’t take any notice of me at all.
 They just kept milling about in the way they had been, and they bumped into me, and the thorns hanging from them cut me too.
 I wanted to shout at them to watch where they were moving, but the voice from the fountain kept calling me, so I hurried on to it.

 “Once I got there, I saw a pitcher sitting next to the fountain.
 And right at that moment, that was when my family saw me.
 They scrambled over to me and fell on their knees, holding out their arms and all talking at once.
 I was so confused.
 Then somehow I understood that they needed the water of the fountain.
 I took the pitcher, filled it with the water, and went around and poured it on all their cuts.
 Each time, it washed away the blood and made the wounds shrink or fade, sometimes even disappear.
 And as I did it, my own cuts didn’t hurt so much.
 The more I went along, the happier I was.”
-A soft smile crept across her face as she recalled.
+As she spoke, the frown slowly gave way to a soft smile, like clouds slipping away before a rising sun.

 “I knew I was giving them life, and somehow giving me life too.
 I didn’t ever want to stop.
 But just as I was finishing with the last of my brothers, the fountain-voice spoke to me again—not in my ears; I just understood it inside me.
 ‘You will indeed continue to minister thus to them,’ it said.
 ‘But now you have work elsewhere.
 Go to meet the road that runs before you.’
 And I remembered I needed to get to Irgo before dark.
 So I came back downstairs.
 I saw the memories there again—only dimmer, and fading I think—but this time they didn’t make me as sad.

-“As I closed the white door behind me, I saw the light shining under it dim mostly out.
+“As I closed the white door behind me, I saw the light shining under it dim out mostly.
 So I think all those things I saw are gone now.”

 Another long moment of silence followed, as Konom pondered her account.
 Then he asked, “Do you understand what you saw?”